rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.7.txt

 erlang client
 -------------
 bug fixes
-- fix bug when connections fail immediately on startup
+- ensure management plugin is notified when connections fail as soon as they are opened

 enhancements
 - offer configuration flag for ipv4 / ipv6 preference